Afsoon/Afsoon/README.md

 If you want to know more about my experience, go to my <a href="https://www.linkedin.com/in/said-atrahouch/">linkedin profile</a>.

 #### 🔭 I’m currently working on:
-I'm an employee as a Senior Product Engineer at Alhona, but in my spare time, I am working on:
+I'm a Senior Product Engineer at Alhona, but in my spare time, I am working on:
-  - Improving the accounting system:
+  - Improving the accounting system for my husband's hairdresser:
-    - 🔬: Using NoCode and LLM to understand PDFs and populate a Google Spreadsheet with the expenses and incomes.
+    - ✅: Using NoCode and LLM to understand PDFs and populate a Google Spreadsheet with the expenses and incomes.
     - 🔬: Create a bot using playwright to sync calendars between Google Calendar and Uala Bussiness.
-  - An Excel for tracking gymn progress for my trainer.
-    -  ✅: Excel to fill with the weights we lifted at gym.
-    -  🔬: Designing the MVP for the app.

 #### 🌱 I'm currently learning:
 Right now, my focus is:
-- Learning K8s, I'm focusing on the necessary knowledge as a developer.
+- PostgreSQL
+- DuckDB
+- WASM
+- Rust

 #### Courses completes
 - CSS For JS